Building a real-time chat using WebSockets over HTTP/2 streams

 Deno / Svelte / SvelteKit / Tailwind CSS

-These are basically the technologies used in the frontend, such combination offers a powerful, efficient and an up-to-date web development stack.
+These are basically the technologies used in the frontend, such a combination offers a powerful, efficient and an up-to-date web development stack.
 Deno provides a modern runtime with built-in TypeScript support, Svelte compiles components to optimized JavaScript code, SvelteKit (official framework) presents tools like routing or server-side rendering (SSR) and Tailwind CSS streamlines UI development with useful utility classes.

 The versions used are: Deno 2